Updated April 2022

 Iceland is most definitely not a tropical island and is, therefore, not known for its elephants.
 Or, so you would think.
-Just on the western coast of Iceland’s largest island, you will actually find an enormous petrified rock elephant jutting out of the Atlantic Ocean.
+However just on the western coast of Iceland’s largest island, you will actually find an enormous petrified rock elephant jutting out of the Atlantic Ocean.

 You often hear of these rock phenomena, and when you visit you squint your eyes and try all different angles but still you barely manage to see it.
 Well, with the Elephant Rock it’s pretty easy to see.
 It is as someone went out and carved an elephant into the gigantic rock.
 Some even like to think a troll-like elephant simply caught too much sun and turned into stone, which is a common belief of rock formations in Iceland.